Cheapest, Fastest Way to Caption Your Videos

 12. You also can download your fully captioned YouTube video to play offline.
 One way to do this can be found online here.

-Video is one of the most powerful marketing tools available to real estate agents today and making certain your videos are captioned is not only a smart way to make sure you are compliant in the future, but also reach more buyers and sellers online today.
+Video is one of the most powerful marketing tools available to real estate agents today.
+Making certain your videos are captioned is not only a smart way to make sure you are compliant in the future, but also reach more buyers and sellers online today.